Pra-chi-prpg/frission/README.md

 The data is displayed on the web page and available for download.

  # Frontend (Streamlit):
-Provides a simple UI with a button to scrape data.
+(use this in terminal : streamlit run streamlit_app.py) Provides a simple UI with a button to scrape data.
 Displays scraped IT company data (Name, Phone, Address).
 Allows CSV download.